tmasch/bpf_be/documentation/README.md

 	- [3.4 Merging individual records](#34-merging-individual-records)
 	- [3.5 Completing information in Authority records](#35-completing-information-in-authority-records)

-*(This table of contents can be conveniently generated using the Markdown All in One VS Code plugin)*

 *Generating png diagrams:*
 *Install plantweb using "pip install plantweb" or similar*